hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 ->**NOTE:** In the v3.x of the provider the `cache_duration`, `cache_behavior` and `query_string_caching_behavior` will have default values.
 You can use Terraform's [ignore_changes](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#ignore_changes) functionality to ignore these default values.
 In v4.0 of the provider the `cache_duration`, `cache_behavior` and `query_string_caching_behavior` will **NOT** have default values and will need to be explicitly set in the configuration file.

 * `cache_duration` - (Optional) When Cache behavior is set to `Override` or `SetIfMissing`, this field specifies the cache duration to use.
 The maximum duration is 366 days specified in the `d.HH:MM:SS` format(e.g. `365.23:59:59`).
 If the desired maximum cache duration is less than 1 day then the maximum cache duration should be specified in the `HH:MM:SS` format(e.g. `23:59:59`).
+Defaults to `1.12:00:00`.

 * `cdn_frontdoor_origin_group_id` - (Optional) The Front Door Origin Group resource ID that the request should be routed to.
 This overrides the configuration specified in the Front Door Endpoint route.